Scubber/macOS-Dotfiles/README.md

 The `install.sh` script will deploy my base macOS workstation configuration including important OS and application settings and resources.

+*Note*: Run at your own risk.
+You're probably best off using this as inspiration for your own setup.

 ### Installation

 run: `chmod +x install.sh && ./install.sh`